Mohammed bin Salman: Environmentalism

+Under Mohammed's leadership, Saudi Arabia has lobbied to weaken global carbon emissions-reduction agreements.
+Mohammed has made commitments about Saudi Arabia reaching net zero emissions but they are based primarily on unproven carbon capture and storage technologies.

 Assassination of Jamal Khashoggi

 In October 2018, Saudi journalist Jamal Khashoggi, a critic of Mohammed, went missing after entering the Saudi consulate in Istanbul.
 Turkish officials reportedly believe that Khashoggi was murdered at the consulate, claiming to have specific video and audio recordings proving that he was first tortured and then murdered, and that a medical forensics expert was part of the 15-man Saudi team seen entering and leaving the consulate at the time of the journalist's disappearance.
 Saudi Arabia denied the accusations and 13 days later Mohammed invited Turkish authorities to search the building as they "have nothing to hide".
 Saudi officials said they are "working to search for him".
 The Washington Post reported that Mohammed had earlier sought to lure Khashoggi back to Saudi Arabia and detain him.

 According to Middle East Eye, seven of the fifteen men suspected of killing Khashoggi are members of Mohammed's personal bodyguard.
 John Sawers, a former head of the British MI6, stated that in his judgment of the evidence it is "very likely" that Mohammed ordered the killing of Khashoggi.

 In the aftermath of Khashoggi's death, multiple commentators referred to Mohammed as "Mister Bone Saw", a play on the initials MBS.
 The name refers to the alleged use of a bone saw to dispose of Khashoggi's remains.

 Mohammed has denied any involvement in the murder and blamed the assassination on rogue operators.
 However, Western countries are not convinced and believe this could not have happened without Mohammed's knowledge or approval.
 Donald Trump described the Saudi response to the killing as "one of the worst in the history of cover-ups."
 Trump also believes that Mohammed at least knew about the plan, saying that "the prince is running things over there more so at this stage."

 After the murder, Mohammed's close confidant Ahmad Asiri was sacked, as was former advisor Saud al-Qahtani.

 The recording of Khashoggi's killing collected by Turkish intelligence reportedly reveals that one of the members of the kill team instructed someone over the phone to "tell your boss, the deed was done."
 American intelligence officials believe that "boss" was a reference to the Crown Prince.
 The person who made the call was identified as Maher Abdulaziz Mutreb, a security officer who is frequently seen travelling with the prince.